Terra-AUS/TerraAustralis/build_msvc/README.md

 Security
 ---------------------
-[Base address randomization](https://docs.microsoft.com/en-us/cpp/build/reference/dynamicbase-use-address-space-layout-randomization?view=msvc-160) is used to make AustraliaCash Core more secure.
-When building AustraliaCash using the `build_msvc` process base address randomization can be disabled by editing `common.init.vcproj` to change `RandomizedBaseAddress` from `true` to `false` and then rebuilding the project.
+[Base address randomization](https://docs.microsoft.com/en-us/cpp/build/reference/dynamicbase-use-address-space-layout-randomization?view=msvc-160) is used to make TerraAustralis Core more secure.
+When building TerraAustralis using the `build_msvc` process base address randomization can be disabled by editing `common.init.vcproj` to change `RandomizedBaseAddress` from `true` to `false` and then rebuilding the project.

 To check if `bitcoind` has `RandomizedBaseAddress` enabled or disabled run